keisaki/rsschool-cv/cv.md

    + html, css,
    git
 5. **Code exapmple**
-   https://github.com/keisaki(*this have my first expireence of AutoTesting, soon there will be new things)
+   https://github.com/keisaki (*this have my first expireence of AutoTesting, soon there will be new things*)
 6. **Experience**
    + HtmlAcademy  Cources,
    + cource-work on C# and Unity